marshineer/SimpleRegression/README.md

 - Calculating the variance explained by a day/night boolean feature

 #### Neural Network (NN) Model
 Can a simple neural network perform better than other ML methods, with minimal tuning?

 In most resources I found regarding neural networks for multimodal regression, it was suggested the data should be divided into its component modalities.
 Here, this is done by finding a natural division in the data (day/night in this case), and two separate "expert" models are trained.

 #### Conclusions and Lessons Learned
-- The single NN model performed nearly as well as the XGBoost model
+- The neural network and XGBoost models have a similar $R^2$ scores
 ![](https://github.com/marshineer/SimpleRegression/blob/main/readme_images/traffic_nn_predictions.png?raw=true "Neural Network Prediction Distributions")

-- The separate day/night models evaluate similarly to those of the XGBoost model
+- The separate day/night neural network and XGBoost models also have similar $R^2$ scores
+    - However, the neural network distribution seems to fit the true distribution better
     - Something seems off here: The separate model $R^2$ scores are quite low, but the concatenated output and prediction vectors calculate to a much better $R^2$.
 This seems like it's somehow accounting for the missing data, although I'm not sure how this is possible.
+![](https://github.com/marshineer/SimpleRegression/blob/main/readme_images/traffic_day_night_predictions_nn.png?raw=true "Day/Night Neural Network Prediction Distributions")

 - Similar performance between the combined day/night expert models and the baseline neural network
-![](https://github.com/marshineer/SimpleRegression/blob/main/readme_images/traffic_day_night_predictions_nn.png?raw=true "Day/Night Neural Network Prediction Distributions")

 ### 3. Hyperparameter Tuning